“Why can’t they let [Judy Garland] be pleasingly plump and keep her weight and health up?” – Ida Jean Kain, 1949

 Check out The Judy Garland Online Discography’s “That’s Entertainment!” pages for details about the various releases of the album.

-December 13, 1961: Judy and co-star Maximillian Schell gave a press conference at the Hilton in West Berlin about “Judgment At Nuremberg which was premiering in the city on December 15th.
+December 13, 1961: Judy and co-star Maximillian Schell gave a press conference at the Hilton in West Berlin about “Judgment At Nuremberg which premiered in the city on December 15th.

 Spencer Tracy joined Judy for dinner later that evening (shown in the last two photos featured here).